oopsmonk/documentation/node-software/0.1/iri/how-to-guides/install-iri.md

 ### Devnet

-This file configures IRI to run on the Devnet, exposes the API on port 14265, and does local snapshots.
+This file configures IRI to run in the Devnet, exposes the API on port 14265, and does local snapshots.

 These neighbors have autopeering enabled, so they will automatically add you as a neighbor.